rowcased/rowcased.github.io/alternate_page.md

 ### 1. Solved 2,000 + challenges

-Here I put a piece of Python code for you to lok at:
+Here I put a piece of Python code for you to look at:

 ```python
 def funtion_name(argument):